201.61-1

 1. Policy

-Staff members are expected to manage their personal financial affairs in a manner which prevents involving the University in legal proceedings and unnecessary expenses through garnishments, tax levies and other collection devices.
+Staff members are expected to manage their personal financial affairs in a manner which prevents involving the university in legal proceedings and unnecessary expenses through garnishments, tax levies, and other collection devices.

 Garnishments, tax levies, and other collection devices will not be considered cause for termination of employment.